timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 On the other hand, if the load thresholds can be increased while still satisfying SLOs, the scalability of the system has been improved.

 It is important to note that such tests always evaluate a single setup with a static configuration.
-Hence, the load capacity of the test setup is directly influenced by configuration like the control plane machine size.
+Also, the load capacity of the test setup is directly influenced by configuration like the control plane machine size.
 With this, the test results – whether or not SLOs are satisfied – might change even with slight changes to the setup's configuration.
 In other words, these tests don't increase the load to determine the maximum under which the cluster still performs as desired.
 Instead, the tests only verify that – given a reasonably large resource configuration – Kubernetes can perform as desired under a pre-defined amount of load.
-I.e., the goal of these scalability tests is not to measure the scalability of Kubernetes, but to ensure the community can satisfy its scalability goals.
+I.e., the aim of these tests is not to measure the scalability of Kubernetes, but to ensure that the community can satisfy its scalability goals.
 [@k8scommunity]

 At the time of writing, the Kubernetes community defines three official SLIs with corresponding SLOs that are satisfied when the load is kept below the recommended thresholds: